Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Introduction

 In Section~\ref{subsec:operatorscaling}, we focus on the {\em left-right action} $SL_n(\CC) \times SL_m(\CC) \ni (g,h) \mapsto gAh^{\dagger}$ on a matrix tuple $A= (A_1,A_2,\ldots,A_N)$, that corresponds to the operator scaling problem.
-In this setting, the middle equality in (\ref{eqn:duality_intro}) is interpreted as a duality theorem for the scalability limitation (Theorem~\ref{thm:scalability_limit}), which sharpens Gurvits' characterization in an inf-sup form.
-We then study the limit of the gradient flow/descent of the Kempf-Ness function $(g,h) \mapsto \log \|gAh^{\dagger}\|$.
+In this setting, the middle equality in (\ref{eqn:duality_intro}) is interpreted as a duality theorem for the scalability limitation (Theorem~\ref{thm:scalability_limit}), which sharpens Gurvits' characterization in the inf-sup form.
+We then study the limit of the gradient flow/descent for the Kempf-Ness function $(g,h) \mapsto \log \|gAh^{\dagger}\|$.
 Our focus is in the unscalable case, whereas the scalable case was studied in detail by Kwok, Lau, and Ramachandran~\cite{KwokLauRamchandran_SICOMP2021}.
-We show in Theorems~\ref{thm:mnp_Q_A} and \ref{thm:limit_in_P(V)} that the minimum-norm point of the moment polytope $\varDelta_A$ and the limit of the gradient flow/descent are characterized by a certain simultaneous block-triagularization of $A= (A_1,A_2,\ldots,A_N)$, which is a vector-space generalization of the classical {\em Dulmage-Mendelsohn decomposition}~\cite{DulmageMendelsohn1958} of a bipartite graph.
-More specifically, the sequence of (normalized) scaling tuples $g_tAh_t^{\dagger}/\|g_tAh_t^{\dagger}\|$ along the gradient flow/descent converges to a block-diagonal matrix modulo the left-right unitary group action, where the block structure is determined by our generalized DM-decomposition.
-This answers the gradient-flow/descent variant of an open question by Garg and Oliveria~\cite[Section 6]{GargOliveira2018} for asking the behavior of the operator Sinkhorn algorithm for unscalable instances.
-Finding this block-structure itself is significant.
-We partially eliminate the unitary indeterminacy from $g_tAh_t^{\dagger}/\|g_tAh_t^{\dagger}\|$, and exploit a convergence sequence to a coarse block-triangular structure (Theorems~\ref{thm:convergence_to_cDM_continuous} and \ref{thm:convergence_to_cDM}).
-This leads to a construction of a shrunk subspace (a certificate of unscalability) by the simple gradient descent and the rounding procedure of Franks, Soma, and Goemans~\cite{FranksSomaGoemans_SODA2023}.
+We show in Theorems~\ref{thm:mnp_Q_A} and \ref{thm:limit_in_P(V)} that the minimum-norm point of the moment polytope $\varDelta_A$ and the limit of the gradient flow/descent are characterized by a certain simultaneous block-triangularization of $A= (A_1,A_2,\ldots,A_N)$, which is a vector-space generalization of the classical {\em Dulmage-Mendelsohn decomposition}~\cite{DulmageMendelsohn1958} of a bipartite graph.
+More specifically, the sequence of (normalized) scaling tuples $g_kAh_k^{\dagger}/\|g_kAh_k^{\dagger}\|$ along the gradient descent converges to a block-diagonal matrix modulo the left-right unitary group action, where the block structure is determined by our generalized DM-decomposition.
+This answers the gradient-descent variant of an open question by Garg and Oliveira~\cite[Section 6]{GargOliveira2018} for asking asymptotic behavior of the operator Sinkhorn algorithm for unscalable instances.
+Finding this block structure itself is significant.
+We partially eliminate the unitary indeterminacy from $g_kAh_k^{\dagger}$, and exploit a convergent sequence to a coarse block-triangular structure (Theorem~\ref{thm:convergence_to_cDM}).
+This leads to a new construction of a shrunk subspace (certificate of unscalability) by gradient descent combined with the rounding procedure in Franks, Soma, and Goemans~\cite{FranksSomaGoemans_SODA2023}.